DAGINATSUKO/www-rpcs3/README.md

 RPCS3.net is copyright © 2017 DAGINATSUKO.
 It is distributed under the GNU General Public License Version 2.0.
 A copy of the license is available in the distributed LICENSE file.

 #### Proprietary Technologies
-* DAGINATSUKO Manta UX Engine
+* Manta UX Engine by [DAGINATSUKO](https://github.com/DAGINATSUKO "DAGINATSUKO's GitHub profile")
-* DAGINATSUKO Manta HID Target

 #### Web Technologies
 * HTML 5.0